Caslon Bevington’s Counterfeit Weather

 You will set it on fire”*

 The late David Bowie was, along with everything else he was, a passionate Art collector.
-As far as I know, he never got to see the work of Caslon Bevington, so I am willfully borrowing his words in speaking about her Art, and her stunning new show, Duping False Landscapes, at both of Ki Smith Gallery’s new East Village locations.
+As far as I know, he never got to see the work of Caslon Bevington, so I am willfully borrowing his words in speaking about her Art, and her startling new show, Caslon Bevington: Duping False Landscapes, at both of Ki Smith Gallery’s new East Village locations.
 In it, she has set the world on fire.
 More about that in a bit.

-I, however, am not a stranger to Caslon’s work.
-On September 20th, 2017, I actually left Manhattan(!) to see her show at Mana Contemporary in Jersey City.
-I wrote about what I saw here.
-Her show has stayed with me.
-In these intervening five years, my appreciation of it has continued to grow.
-At that point in early Fall, 2017, eternally & forever a “Painting guy,” I was 2 months away from being completely consumed by Modern & Contemporary Photography (i.e. from the 1958-59 publication of Robert Frank’s The Americans, to the present) for the next 5+ years to the present moment.
+I, however, am not a stranger to CasHaving met her earlier in 2017 at a Raymond Pettibon show, that September 20th I actually left Manhattan to see her show at Mana Contemporary in Jersey City.
+It’s challenging for me to meet someone, have a nice conversation with them, and then have them say, “I’m an artist.”
+What do I say if their art doesn’t speak to me?
+Finding my way out there, I was stunned by what I saw, and proceeded to write about it here.
+It’s a show that has stayed with me; in these intervening five years, my appreciation of it has continued to grow.
+At that point in early Fall, 2017, eternally a “Painting guy,” I was 2 months away from beginning my “deep dive” into Modern & Contemporary Photography (i.e. the period from the publication of Robert Frank’s The Americans in 1958-59, to date) which has continued to the present moment.
 When I saw what Caslon was doing with her Photo-based pieces, I was coming at it from Painting and Print making.
 Now, I also see it through the lens of the past 5 years, the x-thousand PhotoBooks and hundreds of Photo shows that have passed in front of my eyes, and what those Photographers have been doing these past 60+ years.
-Of course, there is some overlap: many Painters are, also, Photographers, and vice versa.
-As I wrote, she was on the edge of what Artists were doing with Photography.
-Five years later, I can’t say I’ve seen anyone else doing quite what she was doing then.
-Caslon was making what strikes me as ground-breaking work.
-It turns out I missed her 2019 show, her first for Ki Smith Gallery, and my vague impressions of it comes from a few installation shots.
+(Of course, there is some overlap: many Painters are/were, also, Photographers, and vice versa.)
+As I wrote, I believed she was on the edge of what Artists were doing with Photography, or Photo-based work.
+Five years later, I can’t say I’ve seen anyone else doing quite what she was doing then especially with her small, rectangular back & whiteTranslations series.
+Caslon was making what struck me as ground-breaking work.

 Duping False Landscapes, Ki Smith Gallery, East 4th Street, Installation view.